 For three years, Ukrainian Air Force Su-24 Fencers and Su-27 Flankers have been launching American-made GBU-39 Small Diameter Bombs and JDAM-ER kits at Russian positions inside occupied Ukraine.
 Every one of those bombs comes with a U.S. export licence, a U.S. supply chain, a U.S. veto on what targets they can be used against, and a U.S. accounting of every single round.
 After the first months of 2026, the U.S. supply has become inconsistent, the political conditions attached have become unpredictable, and Ukraine has done what every state under sanctions or restrictions has eventually done in the history of warfare: it built its own.

 The Ukrainian-developed standoff glide bomb broke cover on 18 May 2026.
-The Ukrainian Ministry of Defence has not announced its designation publicly, but photographs of the weapon attached to a Su-24M and what appears to be a converted Su-27 confirm it is a real, fielded, operational weapon — and almost certainly the first in a family.
+The Ukrainian Ministry of Defence has not announced its designation publicly, but official footage of the weapon being released from a Su-24M confirms it is real and combat-ready — and almost certainly the first in a family.
+It was developed in 17 months by DG Industry, a Ukrainian firm backed by the state Brave1 defence-innovation cluster.

 Quick Facts